-The Company has a stock option compensation plan for its directors, officers, employees and consultants.
-The fair value is measured at the grant date and each tranche is recognized on a graded-vesting basis over the applicable vesting period as an increase in stock-based compensation cost and contributed surplus.
+The fair value of stock options granted is measured at the grant date and each tranche is recognized on a graded-vesting basis over the applicable vesting period as an increase in stock-based compensation cost and contributed surplus.
 The fair value of the options granted is measured using the Black-Scholes option pricing model taking into account the terms and conditions upon which the options were granted.
 When such stock options are exercised, the proceeds received by the Company, together with the respective amount from contributed surplus, are credited to share capital.
 At each reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options which are expected to vest.
 For expired and cancelled options that have vested, compensation expense is not reversed and the related credit remains in contributed surplus.